vbursztyn/multiwoz-to-rasa/README.md

 ## Deliverables.
 The deliverables for our project are as follows:
 1. An ETL process that converts raw data from MultiWOZ to a format that is fully adherent to Rasa.
-2. A docker image containing a pretrained fully functional single-domain application: a restaurant booking bot that spans Rasa NLU, Rasa Core, and effectively return query results through our implementation of Rasa Actions.
+2. A pretrained fully functional single-domain application: a restaurant booking bot that spans Rasa NLU, Rasa Core, and effectively returns query results through our implementation of Rasa Actions.
 3. A pretrained model spanning all data from MultiWOZ, deployed with Rasa X.
 4. Configuration files deploying the built-in "restaurantbot" (not our version from MultiWOZ) to Facebook Messenger.
 5. Configuration files and source code deploying our custom restaurant bot to Google Assistant as a Google Skill.